A self-consistent numerical model of internal wave-induced mean flow oscillations in polar geometry: Methods

 where $Ra$ and $Pr$ are the Rayleigh and Prandtl numbers respectively. $S$ controls the value of the Brunt-Väisäla frequency $N=\sqrt{ST_o/\ln(r_i)}$, which with the polar geometry and profile of $g$ is constant.
 At the outer boundary, we impose stress-free and $T(1)=T_o$ Dirichlet temperature boundary conditions.

 In this mixed-layer setup, the interface between the two zones $r_i$ is not an input parameter, contrary to studies where a background adiabatic gradient is imposed.
-Rather, $r_i$ is controlled by the temperature boundary condition, as we show in Appendix \ref{appA}, as the thermal flux in the CZ and RZ must match in a statistically steady state.
+Rather, $r_i$ is controlled by the temperature boundary condition, as we show in Appendix \ref{appA}, as the thermal flux in the CZ and RZ must match \tck{when taking a time average}.
 Here we take $T_o=-0.35$, enforcing $r_i\approx 0.5$.
 Similarly, we take $Pr=0.01$, motivated by earlier work suggesting that low $Pr$ systems tend to favour reversals (\citet{Couston2018}).
 These occur when IGW generated by the turbulent core deposit and extract angular momentum in the stably-stratified layer, leading to the development of a mean azimuthal flow in the RZ (Figure \ref{fig:1}c).

 We integrate (\ref{eq_U}-\ref{eq_DIVU}) using the pseudo-spectral code Dedalus \citep{Burns2020}, setting two different grids in the radial direction in order to refine the discretisation near the interface between the CZ and RZ \citep{Vasil2016}.
 Concretely, we have a first disk domain with $N_{r1}$ radial points from $r=0$ to $r=0.6$, and a second annular domain with $N_{r2}$ radial points from $r=0.6$ to $r=1$.
 The azimuthal discretisation is achieved through Fourier series.
 As the typical oscillation of the stably-stratified layer is large compared to the convective turnover time, this study required long time integrations in order to obtain significant temporal statistics, of the order of several thermal diffusive times $\tau_\kappa=\sqrt{RaPr}$.
 The temporal evolution is conducted using a 2-step implicit/explicit Runge-Kutta time scheme, using a CFL condition with safety factor of $0.4$ \citep{Ascher1997}.
 Typical time steps varied between $10^{-4}$ and $10^{-3}$.
 Details of the simulations are given in Appendix \ref{appB}.